 There are cheeses we hear about our whole lives, it seems, but perhaps have never truly experienced from their origins: Spain’s Manchego, Gouda from the Netherlands, Mimolette of France.
 Through solid selections of cheese classics that have stood the test of time, Zingerman’s Artisan Cheese Club gives a tour of foundational European cheeses for both those new to cheese appreciation and those yearning for a taste of their old favorites.

 If you want to get acquainted with the world of cheese one country at a time, this is the club.
 Each month spotlights three cheeses from a single country (starting off with Italy and going from Parmigiano Reggiano to Fontina to Taleggio).
-And they total a generous 1.5 pounds, for weeks of tasting and primo snacking.
+And they total a generous 1.5 pounds or more, for weeks of tasting and primo snacking.
 There are three- and six-month subscriptions, with the latter slipping in a trio of U.S. cheeses, but who can say that’s a bad thing?

-Types of Cheese: California, with other U.S. selections
+Types of Cheese: California, USA

 Why We Chose It: California was at the front of the American artisan cheese rebirth, and you can try selections from renowned Cowgirl Creamery as well as their friends in thoughtfully curated boxes.